sammeese/HyperbeatMapMaker/README.md

 Please note, that loaded songs will need to START on time with the down beat, otherwise the grid, regardless if the tempo is correct, will be out of time.

-There are current known critical issues and things need addressing:
+Install:

+  Two choices -
+    Download from releases
+    or
+    Download the source, go to https://godotengine.org/download/archive/4.5-stable/ and get the Godot_v4.5-stable_win64.exe and put it in the project folder (next to project.godot), and run Godot_v4.5-stable_win64.exe

+Known Issues:

   An imported midi containing notes that have a NoteOn and NoteOFf in the same space (ie, a note directly following another with no gaps between) can occasionally merge into a single short note in the middle of the two.

   Some of the controls are a bit janky

   Currently no support for time signatures or triplet/sextuplet division